ForeBoard Home

 ForeBoard tracks Wolf automatically.
 The rotation, the partner picks, Lone Wolf declarations, the running points — all of it, live on every player's phone.
 You score the hole, ForeBoard handles the math for gross or net scoring, the leaderboard updates in real time.
 The math guy gets to play the round instead of running totals at the turn.

 You don't have to download an app.
 You don't need accounts.
-Anyone can share the link in the group chat, the other three tap to join, and you're ready to play within thirty seconds of the first tee.
+Anyone can share the link in the group chat, the rest of the group taps to join, and you're ready to play within thirty seconds of the first tee.

-Most groups who try Wolf love the concept but abandon it because of the bookkeeping.
+Most groups who try Wolf love the concept but struggle because of the bookkeeping.
 The bookkeeping doesn't have to be the problem.

 Get the next post in your inbox.